dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 ### Fancier Makefiles

 Any Makefile rule may have *dependencies* on other rules. `make` will resolve the dependencies before running the rule.
-The general form is

 ```
 rule: dependencies